katya-sam/Studying/GitHub_basics.md

     horizontal ruler: ---
     link: [title](https://www.example.com)
     image: ![alt text](image.jpg)
+    adding tabs will make a grey window like this one

+## README.md
+Readme.md is a project description with mockups.
+It's the default file that Github shows as a description.

 Each repository should include a README.md file with information about your project (other people and employer can read it and quickly understand what your project is about and what knowledge do you have)